seshukalakurthi/EADesign-CA1/README.md

 This system replicates a workflow for e-commerce checkout made up of several autonomous services:

-Gateway – Starting point for all requests\n
+Gateway:    Starting point for all requests

-Checkout – Core Service\n
+Checkout:    Core Service

-Pricing – Price of the Product and tax\n
+Pricing:     Price of the Product and tax calculations

-Inventory – Validates stock availability
+Inventory:   Validates stock availability

-PostgreSQL – Persistent data storage
+PostgreSQL:  Persistent data storage

 These services are deplolyed in K3s.

 Request Flow: